 Any Google Cloud Platform customers that meet Google’s technical peering requirements specified in our peering page can be considered for the direct peering service.
 Google can peer at the Internet Exchanges (IXPs) and private facilities that are listed in our PeeringDB entry.

 To request that a new peering connection is established, register your interest with our peering team.
 If you meet the posted technical requirements a Google representative will reach out to you with further details to guide you through the application process.

 Establishing a direct peering connection with Google is free.
-There is no ongoing cost per port or fractional port involved, and no per hour charges.
+There are no costs per port or fractional port, and no per hour charges.

 All other traffic, including egress traffic to destinations other than your on-premises network, is billed at standard Google Cloud Platform rates.